1.1. Aims of the Romanian Masters of Mathematics (RMM) are:

 2.6.
 Leaders of the invited countries and of the two Romanian Teams will form the Jury.
 The President of the Jury is nominated by the Romanian Organizers and will vote only in case of ballot.

 3.1.
 The RMM Organizing Committee will provide free accommodation, meals, land-based transport according to the Official Program for all Leaders and Contestants.

 3.2.
 Other than in respect of the provision of accommodation, meals and transport as detailed in clause 3.1 and the Official Program, the Organizing Committee shall not be liable under any circumstances for any costs or expenses for those who spends extra days in Romania outside the relevant dates specified in sub-clause 1.4 above, or;

 3.3.
 All Participants and Observers are responsible for obtaining full accident, health and travel insurance.
-It is the Leader's responsibility to confirm that this condition has been met for all members of his or her team and supplementary students.
+It is the Leader's responsibility to confirm that this condition has been met for all members of his or her team.